 Abortion is also very common: About 1 in 4 women in the U.S. will have an abortion by the time they’re 45 years old.

-Planned Parenthood leads the country with the most up-to-date medical standards and guidelines for health care, including abortion.
+You can count on Planned Parenthood for expert, quality sexual and reproductive health care, including abortion.
 We regularly review new medical research and get updates from groups like the U.S. Centers for Disease Control and Prevention, the World Health Organization, and the American College of Obstetrics and Gynecology.

 Serious problems after an abortion are very rare.
 But like any medicine or medical procedure, there are some risks.
 Learn more about the risks of in-clinic abortion and the risks of the abortion pill.

 How will I feel after having an abortion?

 You will get written after-care instructions and a phone number you can call if you have any questions or concerns.
 You may have to come back for a check up or lab work after your procedure.

 Plan on resting after your abortion.
 You can usually go back to work, school and most other normal activities the next day.
 Avoid hard work or heavy exercise for a few days.
 You can use pads, tampons, or a menstrual cup for any bleeding — whatever's the most comfortable for you.
 But your nurse or doctor may recommend you use pads so you can track how much you're bleeding.
 You can have sex as soon as you feel ready.

 Most people feel fine within a day or two, but it’s common for bleeding to last for a week (or several weeks after the abortion pill).
 Cramping can happen for a few days.